 I've had "AI" in my bio forever, right next to web design, dev, and Tesla fanboy stuff.
-These days it's not hype—Grok and Claude is just part of how I get shit done these days.
+These days it's not hype—Grok and Claude is just part of how I get stuff done these days.
 It's like having many super-smart sidekicks that's usually spot-on, saves me hours, but occasionally crashes and pisses me off.

 Tax season was the real test.
 Never heard of IRS Form 709 (gift tax) until I had to file one.
 Grok walked me through it step by step, explained the weird parts, helped fill it out, then checked my entries.
 I still had to verify everything myself—caught a spot where Grok was actually more accurate than ChatGPT on deductions—but damn, it saved my....
 No more staring blankly at dense IRS PDFs anymore.
 I assume by next year I’ll be able to just upload my forms to Grok or ChatGPT and tell it to do my taxes.
 Well unless Turbotax and H&R Block get some legislation passed making that impossible.